-While it makes up a large percentage of social media exchanges, emoji use is more commonplace in millennial vocabulary than among an older demography.
-If your target audience is largely Gen X or older, it’s probably wiser to save them the time figuring out what this 🙏 means and get straight to the point.
+While it makes up a large percentage of social media exchanges, emoji use is more commonplace in millennial vocabulary than among older demography.
+If your target audience is largely Gen X or older, it’s probably wiser to save them the time figuring out what this means and get straight to the point.

 4. Litmus-test the medium

 So your content checks out, and your brand’s tone gives you room for being on the expressive side.
 Great!
-Is your choice of social network, emoji-friendly though?
+Is your choice of social network emoji-friendly though?
 LinkedIn, for instance, is not particularly geared toward this type of communication with text-heavy content getting a substantial portion of its views.
 A visual platform like Instagram or the witty, snappy content of Twitter, though, might suit an emoji-studded marketing message a lot better.

 Now you know—what you communicate is always important, but how you communicate really speaks for your brand.
 As media philosopher Marshall McLuhan famously stated, sometimes “the medium is the message“.
-And while you can say a lot with a even a single emoji, it works to know when to cut back and when to let loose.
+And while you can say a lot with a single emoji, it works to know when to cut back and when to let loose.